dslik/protonema/templates/oshwa_certification.md

 Where can the documentation be found for your project?: _**https://dslik.github.io/protonema/stamps/1038A/1038-8010.pdf**_

+Check that "All project documentation and design files are available in the preferred format for making changes".

 Does your project incorporate or build upon other open projects that are not currently certified by OSHWA?
 If so, use this space to cite those projects: _**If you have based your design on an existing Protonema stamp, put the OSHWA certification number here.**_

 What license is your project's hardware licensed under?: **CERN-OHL-S-2.0**